antonyharfield/tflite-models-audioset-yamnet/README.md

 # YAMNet

+> **NOTE**: This tflite-compatible version of YAMNet is a fork of a subtree of tensorflow/models.
+Go to the original [YAMNet model](https://github.com/tensorflow/models/tree/master/research/audioset/yamnet).

+> For explanation and instructions, see the [related blog article]().

 YAMNet is a pretrained deep net that predicts 521 audio event classes based on the [AudioSet-YouTube corpus](http://g.co/audioset), and employing the [Mobilenet_v1](https://arxiv.org/pdf/1704.04861.pdf) depthwise-separable